 Manner of Operation

 The function of full spectrum lights highly depends on the type of bulb used to produce it.
-There's no technical terms that can fully define full-spectrum lights, which makes it very hard to measure what factor specifically defines the light being produced.
-Lights which utilize the full spectrum generally fall into two types : fluorescent and incandescent.
+There are no technical terms that can fully define full-spectrum lights, which makes it very hard to measure what factor specifically defines the light being produced.
+Lights which utilize the full spectrum generally fall into two types: fluorescent and incandescent.

 Incandescent bulbs that use the full spectrum generally incorporate a glass enclosure made of neodymium.
 This effectively filters the dominant warm colours that make the usual incandescent light yellow.
 These bulbs appear to be a mix between purple and lavender when you turn them off.